Mwexim/skript-parser/code-conventions.md

 ## Security

-Obviously, all of the following are strictly forbidden :
+Obviously, all the following are strictly forbidden:
  - Malicious code.
  - Code exposing secrets/passwords.